takara-ai/Website/env/content/open source/custom-gpts.md

 ---

 Our GPT models are just the beginning.
 Partner with takara.ai, and let's innovate together.
-[Get in touch](/contact) to discuss how our custom AI solutions can benefit your business.